Sbarro Logo

 Therefore, the company’s first logo is simple and uncomplicated: the name is in thin lowercase black letters.

-However, a slight slant of the inscription showed the special pretensions of the young restaurant—the desire to raise its level.
-Only fresh products were used, the food was prepared carefully, and the service was of a high level.
+However, a slight slant of the inscription showed the special pretensions of the young restaurant, the desire to raise its level.
+Only fresh products were used, the food was prepared carefully, and the service was high-quality.
 Therefore, even a customer of low social status felt he came into a worthy establishment where he was treated with special attention.

 The distances between the letters hinted at comfort and the availability of tasty meals throughout the day.